A Fit of Rhyme against Rhyme

 And his title be long fool,

 Was the founder.

 Sorry, no poems have been posted.

-Analysis and Comments on A Fit of Rhyme against Rhyme
+Comments, Analysis, and Meaning on A Fit of Rhyme against Rhyme

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem A Fit of Rhyme against Rhyme here.